 The Committee is required to meet at least four times a year, and operates in accordance with the Audit Committee Guidelines: Improving Accountability and Performance issued by Queensland Treasury.

-In accordance with its Terms of Reference, the Funding and Markets Committee has responsibility for monitoring and reviewing the management of the following key market areas and to make recommendations as it considers appropriate for changes to the strategy and policy for these areas, namely:
+In accordance with its charter, the Funding and Markets Committee has responsibility for monitoring and reviewing the management of the following key market areas and to make recommendations as it considers appropriate for changes to the strategy and policy for these areas, namely:

 The Committee comprises the following Board members: